uber/tchannel/protocol.md

 For connections where listening for new connections is not possible or doesn't make sense, implementations should send a `host_port` value of `0.0.0.0:0`.
-This special value tells receiving implementations to use the results of `getpeername` or equivalent API to uniquely identify this connection.
+This special value tells receiving implementations to use the results of `getpeername(2)` or equivalent API to uniquely identify this connection.
 It also tells receivers that this address is not valid beyond this connection, so it should not be forwarded to other nodes.